alberto56/dcycleblog/_posts/2022-02-07-list-handler.md

       requirements:
         _custom_access: '\Drupal\webform\Access\WebformAccountAccess::checkOverviewAccess'

-This means we using the Webform entity's list view to display a list of webforms.
+This means we are using the Webform entity's list view to display a list of webforms.
 In turn, the Webform entity [defines its list_builder as \Drupal\webform\WebformEntityListBuilder](https://git.drupalcode.org/project/webform/-/blob/6.1.2/src/Entity/Webform.php#L53).

 The code list builder itself is at [./src/WebformEntityListBuilder.php](https://git.drupalcode.org/project/webform/-/blob/6.1.2/src/WebformEntityListBuilder.php).